 Representing the Executive Board: Eric Danowski ‘18, Chief of Staff.
 Major: POL

 Representing the Union Senate: Matthew Kowalyk ‘18, Class of 2018 Senator.
-Majors: ECON, BUS Minor: POL
+Majors: ECON, BUS Minor: POL, FILM

 CEEF application link (Please fill this out as CEEF application process)

-Excel Financial details Sheet (Sent by email to CEEFapplications@gmail.com)
+Excel Financial details Sheet (Send by email to CEEFapplications@gmail.com)

 1) The Chum's Revitalization Project:

 Renovate Chum's, the Castle’s bar, in terms of sound, lights, and ambiance.
 Whether it be for a coffeehouse, concerts, or even nights where students come in and chill out, this project aspires to make the student body feel Chum's is a reliable and exciting place to walk in.
 This way, we open another option on-campus for students for night-life and a place to hangout.